 Although the probability of a major emergency incident at a school may be lower than more routine crime and disorder, the risk to life and community is significant.
 Therefore preparing for these high risk scenarios is a top priority for MPD.
 With support from the Washington Regional Threat and Analysis Center, MPD continuously monitors for threats involving schools and stands ready to coordinate the deployment of personnel and resources in and around schools.
 The patrol districts have Incident Management Teams (IMT) trained to respond to and manage critical incidents, and more than 1,000 officers trained to respond to active shooter situations.
-The School Safety Division and IMTs are supported by the DC Emergency and Safety Alliance, which provides centralized and quick access to District school emergency response plans and facility information.
+The School Safety Branch and IMTs are supported by the DC Emergency and Safety Alliance, which provides centralized and quick access to District school emergency response plans and facility information.
 To test the extensive preparation efforts and ensure continued improvement, MPD coordinates with partner emergency response agencies, including DDOT, the District's Homeland Security and Emergency Management Agency, and the Department of Fire and Emergency Medical Services to conduct drills and exercises involving schools.
-Last year, SSD coordinated ten active shooter presentations for DCPS and DCPCS school administrators, and will conduct more in the coming school year.